digitalworlds/JavaForQuest/README.md

 ### 3. Run the Java For Quest (J4Q) Project

 - Open in Android studio the project file: `J4Q_46.0/JavaForQuest_Demo/Projects/Android/build.gradle`
+- If there errors during the build process, follow our troubleshooting guide at the end of this document.
 - Connect your Quest headset to your development computer using the charging cable.
-- In Quest accept the pop-up permission dialog.
+- In the headset accept the pop-up permission dialog.
 - When your device appears in the device list in Android Studio, click on the Run button to compile the project and install it in your headset.
 - Test the J4Q Demo app in your headset.
-- You can find and start the app in your Quest headset in your Library and select 'Unknown Sources'.
+- In general, you can find and run the app in your Quest headset in your Library in the category 'Unknown Sources'.

 ## Tested with the following system configuration: